 Q. Can I build a bonfire, burn leaves or build another type of fire under a power line?
+When the weather is nice, we want to get

 A. No. Fires should not be started under a power line.
 Smoke and hot gases from fires can create a conductive path for electricity.